Tulsa Public Schools reinstating mask policy; other districts announce instructional shifts

 According to the case counts published by the district on Friday, TPS had 485 reported cases of COVID-19 among its students and staff, a one-week increase of 344 cases.

-Meanwhile, after warning parents on Friday about the possibility of a closure or pivot on short notice due to rising case counts, Skiatook Public Schools announced Tuesday that all of its campuses will be closed Wednesday, Thursday and Friday and will not offer virtual instruction.
+Meanwhile, after warning parents on Friday about the possibility of a closure or change on short notice due to rising case counts, Skiatook Public Schools announced Tuesday that all of its campuses will be closed Wednesday, Thursday and Friday and will not offer virtual instruction on those days.

-In the closure letter, Skiatook Superintendent Rick Thomas said the district’s high rate of absences among staff and students was not only due to COVID-19, but also due to other illnesses as well.
+In the closure letter, Skiatook Superintendent Rick Thomas said the district’s high rate of absences among staff and students was due not only to COVID-19 but to other illnesses, as well.

-Officials with Liberty and Sperry announced Tuesday that both of their districts will be in distance learning through Friday due to high absence rates among staff and students.
+Officials with Liberty and Sperry public schools announced Tuesday that both of their districts will be in distance learning through Friday due to high absence rates among staff and students.

 Owasso Public Schools’ Ator and Smith elementary schools will be in distance learning for the rest of the week as well.